CauaGoms/Hemotec/README.md

 - [ ]
 - [ ] Conferir ordem do update dos repos no slq
-- [ ] Fazer a atualização de senha separado no sql

 - [ ] Aplicar as coordenadas das unidades presentes no banco no maps do `boas_vindas_inicio`
 - [ ] Cadastro no banco de dados para fazer login de verdade